-I’ve never made much use of advanced Swift features like reflection.
+I’ve never made much use of Swift’s reflection features.
 Here’s a couple of situations where I found it useful.

 Checking Properties Are Valid